eclipse-heimlig/heimlig/README.md

 Communication between the different clients and the core is typically done via shared memory queues (based on [heapless::spsc::Queue](https://docs.rs/heapless/latest/heapless/spsc/struct.Queue.html)).
-These mechanisms can be found in the examples.
+This approach can be found in the [Linux example](examples/linux/README.md).
 However, this is just one implementation of the more general communication interface Sindri assumes.
 Custom hardware-specific mechanisms can be used as well.